luisgomez214/CMC_Thesis_Chatbot/README.md

 ![deploy](https://github.com/luisgomez214/CMC_Thesis_Chatbot/actions/workflows/deploy.yml/badge.svg)

 This GitHub repo is a senior thesis for Claremont McKenna College; it is a thesis about theses.
 The project is an interactive RAG-based chatbot that helps students, researchers, and faculty explore Claremont McKenna College senior theses.
 The goal was to create a domain-specific chatbot to show that it is possible to combat the limitations of AI, including hallucinations, outdated data, and lack of domain expertise.
-The website link is below:
+The website link is:

 [CMCThesisChatbot](https://cmcthesischatbot.com)

 ## Overview